sinnie/learn_web_dev/node.md

 ### Asynchronous Node
 All APIs of Node.js are _asynchronous or non-blocking_.
 This means that callbacks and promises are at the core of asynchronous Node.js.
 A simple definition of a callback is a function passed as an argument to another function, and [more information about promises can be found here](./promises.md).

 A common pattern of event-driven programming is succeed or fail.
 There are two common implementations of that pattern in Node.js.
 The first is the Error-first callbacks, which are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).
 Although error-first callbacks sound complicated, they are actually quite simple.
 An error-first callback is simply a callback that accepts an error object as the first argument.
 If there is no error, the first argument is `null`.
-The second pattern uses [promises]('./promises.md'), an object used for asynchronous computations.
+The second pattern uses [promises]('./promises.md'), which is an object used for asynchronous computations.

 ##### Note
 * __error-handling__: instead of a `try-catch` block you have to check for errors in the callback